 A coordinated approach to scaling up access to HIV prevention products

-BioPIC is pioneering an integrated and adaptable approach to introducing new HIV prevention products to people who need them, with a focus on injectable cabotegravir (CAB) for PrEP.
+BioPIC is pioneering an integrated and adaptable approach to introducing new HIV prevention products to people who need them, such as injectable lenacapavir (LEN) and cabotegravir (CAB) for PrEP.

 The HIV response needs coordination and innovation in product delivery now.